AEADataEditor/aea-de-guidance/FAQ.md

 layout: withtoc
 title: "Frequently Asked Questions"
 ---
 ... although some are not frequently asked, but might nevertheless be useful.
 Below questions and answers in random order.
+Should you have other questions, please [create a new issue on Github](https://github.com/AEADataEditor/aea-de-guidance/issues/new), ask the question on [Twitter](https://twitter.com/aeadata), or send an email to the [AEA Data Editor](mailto:dataeditor@aeapubs.org).

 ### What is the DOI of my openICPSR deposit?
 I have not yet published it, but am asked to add a citation to it in my manuscript?